 1. Canadian Parliament Passes ‘C-51’ Anti-Terror Bill

-The Canadian parliament has come up with a controversial bill that is seriously going to harm the online privacy of Canadian users.
+The Canadian parliament has come up with a controversial bill that will seriously harm Canadian users’ online privacy.

-The Antiterrorism Act 2015 bill states that the government will be able to monitor each and every activity of yours to make sure you are not involved in any “terrorist” activity.
+The Antiterrorism Act 2015 bill states that the government will monitor every activity of yours to make sure you are not involved in any “terrorist” activity.

-In this scenario, the privacy of Canadians is now more threatened than ever, necessitating the user of privacy-enhancement tools like VPNs.
+In this scenario, Canadians’ privacy is now more threatened than ever, necessitating the user of privacy-enhancement tools like VPNs.